jrg94/personal-data/README.md

-# personal-data
+# Personal Data

-A collection of real-world CSV files for data analysis
+I decided to put together this repo as a way of hosting CSV files that I track for my own personal use.
+That said, data files are useful, so I figured I'd share them publicly.